-⭐Why You'll Love How to Cut a Cake into Layers
+Tools Needed to Cut a Cake into Layers

 To cut a cake into perfect layers, you'll need a few key tools that make the process easier and ensure your layers are even and professional-looking.
 Here's what you'll need:

-👩🏻🍳How to Cut Cake Layers
+How to Cut a Cake into Layers (Step-by-Step)

 There are a few easy ways to cut a cake into even layers, depending on the tools you have and the type of cake.
 Here are some simple methods: